takomo-io/takomo-docs/docs/stack-properties/schemas.md

 Unlike the other schema providers, its `init` function uses properties from the stack configuration file that are passed via the `props` argument.

-## Where to define

-The `schemas` property can be defined in stack and stack group configuration files.
-If specified in a stack group, the stack group's children and stacks inherit the value.
-The schemas defined by stack groups and stacks are appended to the list of schemas they inherit from their parent.
+## Usage in configuration

+`schemas` property can be defined in:

+- stack group configuration files
+- blueprint configuration files
+- stack configuration files

+### Stack group config file

+When `schemas` property is defined in a stack group configuration file:

+- its value is merged with the value inherited from the parent stack group
+- its value is inherited by stack groups and stacks that belong under the stack group

+### Blueprint config file

+When `schemas` property is defined in a blueprint configuration file:

+- its value is merged with the value inherited from the parent stack group
+- its value is inherited by stacks that extend the blueprint

+### Stack config file

+When `schemas` property is defined in a stack configuration file:

+- if the stack extends a blueprint, its value is merged with the value inherited from the blueprint
+- otherwise, its value is merged with the value inherited from the parent stack group

+## Configuration merging

+Configuration merging happens when a stack group, blueprint or stack inherits `schemas` property but also defines `schemas` property of its own.

+Schemas defined by the inheritor are appended to the inherited list of schemas.

 ## Requirements